-Happy Day 1 Monday, August 24, 2020!
+Happy Tuesday, August 25, 2020!
 Learning Essential Question (LEQ): What are the expectations for this class?

-- 1. Pick up one of each of the items on the graph table by the map of the world: - A. Course Outline and Policies Signature Sheet B. Personal Information Sheet
+1. Pick up one of each of the items on the white table by the globe:

+- A. Course Outline and Policies Signature Sheet

+- B. Personal Information Sheet

+- 2. Start your computer.

+- 3. Access mrhousch.com/assignments